PlaidCloud/website/content/en/docs/setup/best-practices/node-conformance.md

 *Node conformance test* is a containerized test framework that provides a system verification and functionality test for a node.
-The test validates whether the node meets the minimum requirements for Kubernetes; a node that passes the test is qualified to join a Kubernetes cluster.
+The test validates whether the node meets the minimum requirements for PlaidCloud; a node that passes the test is qualified to join a PlaidCloud cluster.

 ## Node Prerequisite

-To run node conformance test, a node must satisfy the same prerequisites as a standard Kubernetes node.
+To run node conformance test, a node must satisfy the same prerequisites as a standard PlaidCloud node.
 At a minimum, the node should have the following daemons installed:

 * Container Runtime (Docker)